-In 2017, the insurance and reinsurance markets were impacted by Hurricanes Harvey, Irma and Maria, and the Mexico City Earthquake in the third quarter of 2017, and the wildfires in many areas of the state of California in the fourth quarter of 2017.
-Modeling firms, analysts and other industry observers have estimated that, in the aggregate, the impact of these events to the industry could approach or potentially exceed \$100 billion.
+In the third quarter of 2018, the insurance and reinsurance markets were impacted by large loss events including Typhoons Jebi, Mangkut and Trami, Hurricane Florence and wildfires in California, and Hurricane Michael is expected to impact the markets' fourth quarter results.
+These events follow the occurrence of Hurricanes Harvey, Irma and Maria, and the Mexico City Earthquake in the third quarter of 2017, and the wildfires in many areas of the state of California in the fourth quarter of 2017.
 Given the nature and breadth of these events, the associated losses affected an unusually large number of regions, and, accordingly, insureds, reinsurance lines and reinsurers.
 In addition, the ultimate scale of the losses, loss estimation, length of payout periods, social inflation risk and other factors continue to be uncertain for these loss events, both for the individual events and in the aggregate.

-Partly as a result of these events, industry conditions improved broadly in respect of the January 2018 renewal season, albeit at the lower end of our expectations, facilitating growth in existing operations and presenting opportunities to deploy additional third party capital.
+Partly as a result of the 2017 Catastrophe Events, industry conditions improved broadly in respect of the January 2018 renewal season, albeit at the lower end of our expectations, facilitating growth in existing operations and presenting opportunities to deploy additional third party capital.
 The June 2018 renewal season was also somewhat favorable compared to prior periods, again at the lower end of reported market expectations, reflecting improved market conditions and other market dynamics that are driving demand for complex, holistic product coverages, for which we believe we have competitive advantages.
 Generally, loss affected programs and lines have seen the most improvement in terms and conditions, but other property-exposed coverages have also exhibited beneficial changes.
-However, market-wide rate increases were not as steep or as broad as those experienced in renewals following most previous years with catastrophic losses of this scale and rate increases on the whole were lower than market expectations published closer to the time of the 2017 Catastrophe Events.
-In addition, we cannot know with certainty how long these generally positive developments may be sustained, or the degree to which we will continue to benefit from them.
+We believe it is possible that the Q3 2018 Catastrophe Events may contribute to overall market dynamics that could sustain the positive rate impacts that were seen following the 2017 Catastrophe Events, or could forestall negative trends.
+However, at this time we cannot know with certainty whether any such positive developments will transpire or be sustained, or the degree to which we will continue to benefit from them.

 We expect that reinsurance demand for many coverages and solutions will continue to lag the pace of growth in available capital and we believe we are well positioned to benefit from these developments as shown, for example, in our efforts to optimize our gross-to-net portfolio.
 However, as capital supply from traditional market participants and alternative capital providers grows, it will continue to impact the markets in which we participate.
-Over the near term, we anticipate the market will be characterized by an ample supply of capital, including third party capital, and relatively flat demand, notwithstanding the significant impacts of the 2017 Catastrophe Events.
+Over the near term, we anticipate the market will be characterized by an ample supply of capital, including third party capital, and relatively flat demand, notwithstanding the significant impacts of the 2017 Catastrophe Events, the Q3 2018 Catastrophe Events and Hurricane Michael.